DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 All of them were rolling down on the floor.
 Moreover, once attacked by Zero Code, his heavenly garments were torn into pieces.
-And then the fallen angel Alfreya only swung down his left hand towards the Reiren.
+And then the fallen angel Alfreyja only swung down his left hand towards the Reiren.

 [This is your answer.]